tonymorris/blog/posts/2015-01-07-ktm690-enduro-smc.markdown

 1. It is easy to go back to Enduro configuration.

 2. It is easy to go back to factory.
-This refers to the minimising the irreversible modification of factory parts.
+This refers to minimising the irreversible modification of factory parts.

 Part names and numbers will be provided.